SmartCalendar-Project/AVS-Device-SDK-on-ubuntu/README.md

-step 2 - Register product with AVS
+Step 2 - Register product with AVS

 Information Filled out will identify device with AVS